Metaferya/pandas-challenge/README.md

     '% Passing Reading': size_passing_reading,
     '% Overall Passing': size_overall_passing
 })

 # Scores by School Type
 This analysis categorizes schools based on type (charter or district) and calculates performance metrics within each category.

-## Calculate averages by school type:
-average_math_score_by_type = per_school_summary.groupby(["School Type"])["Average Math Score"].mean()
+**Calculate averages by school type:** average_math_score_by_type = per_school_summary.groupby(["School Type"])["Average Math Score"].mean()
-a# Credits

-# Special thanks to:
+# Credits

-•	My instructor and xpert for providing guidance and support throughout this project.
+Special thanks to my instructor and xpert for providing guidance and support throughout this project.
 The expertise and feedback have been invaluable in helping me complete this analysis.